-“We don’t know whether it’s that the actual reactions that the older individuals are having are more severe or whether some of the diseases that begin to show as people age, such as blood pressure problems or cardiovascular disease, are influencing the decision to go to the emergency room,” says Dr. Paul Bryce, one of the main authors of the study.
+“We don’t know whether it’s that the actual reactions that the older individuals are having are more severe or whether some of the diseases that begin to show as people age, such as blood pressure problems or cardiovascular disease, are influencing the decision to go to the emergency room,” says Dr. Paul Bryce, one of the main study authors.

 Food allergies affect an estimated 5 percent of adults, compared to 8 percent of children, and these rates are rising.
-The current understanding of food allergies is largely derived from studies based on children and infants, says Bryce, leaving a knowledge gap when it comes to adults and why some allergies can develop later in life – a gap that the study, published in the Journal of Allergy and Clinical Immunology, aimed to address.
+The current understanding of food allergies is largely derived from studies based on children and infants, says Bryce.
+This leaves a knowledge gap when it comes to adults and why some allergies can develop later in life – a gap that the study, published in the Journal of Allergy and Clinical Immunology, aimed to begin to address.